ShivaRaghu/ShivaRaghu/README.md

 Hi, I’m @ShivaRaghu

-I’m interested in understanding and solving problems from different realms
+I am early in my journey of Data Science and Analysis.

-I’m currently learning data analytics, statistics and information design
+I’m currently learning R Python, data analytics, statistics and information design.

+I’m enjoy working with data and explore it to the core.

 <!---
 ShivaRaghu/ShivaRaghu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.